Imam Arief Fadillah

-Imam Arief Fadillah (born 14 December 1989) is an Indonesian professional footballer who plays as a goalkeeper for Liga 2 club Persela Lamongan.
+Imam Arief Fadillah (born 14 December 1989) is an Indonesian professional footballer who plays as a goalkeeper for Liga 2 club Persijap Jepara.

 Club career

 Persitara Jakarta Utara

 Fadillah joined Persitara Jakarta Utara, part of the 2011–12 Indonesian Premier Division in the 2011/2012 season.

 PS Bangka

 In 2013, he moved to Bangka Belitung, playing for PS Bangka.
 In a match against PSMS Medan, Fadillah snatched the ball from an opponent attacker.
 PS Bangka remained firm until the game ended.

 Persika Karawang

 He played for West Java club Persika Karawang.
 He was in the starting line-up in nine of ten games.

 PS Barito Putera

 In 2016, Fadillah joined the Banjarmasin club, PS Barito Putera, in the 2016 Indonesia Soccer Championship A.